Power MOSFET: Switching operation

-Because of their unipolar nature, the power MOSFET can switch at very high speed.
+Because of its unipolar nature, the power MOSFET can switch at very high speed.
 Indeed, there is no need to remove minority carriers as with bipolar devices.
 The only intrinsic limitation in commutation speed is due to the internal capacitances of the MOSFET (see figure 4).
 These capacitances must be charged or discharged when the transistor switches.
 This can be a relatively slow process because the current that flows through the gate capacitances is limited by the external driver circuit.
 This circuit will actually dictate the commutation speed of the transistor (assuming the power circuit has sufficiently low inductance).

 Capacitances

 In the MOSFET datasheets, the capacitances are often named Ciss (input capacitance, drain and source terminal shorted), Coss (output capacitance, gate and source shorted), and Crss (reverse transfer capacitance, source connected to ground).
 The relationship between these capacitances and those described below is:

 Where CGS, CGD and CDS are respectively the gate-to-source, gate-to-drain and drain-to-source capacitances (see below).
 Manufacturers prefer to quote Ciss, Coss and Crss because they can be directly measured on the transistor.
 However, as CGS, CGD and CDS are closer to the physical meaning, they will be used in the remaining of this article.